Charlotte, NC Law Firm

 When we think of aviation accidents, we consider the most extreme and fatal incidents.
 However, there are many non-fatal aviation-related accidents that can result in severe injuries.
 Some injuries may result from unsecure terminals, falling luggage, improperly-secured food carts sliding into aisles, and trip and falls due to ripped carpet or other objects in the aisles.
 When these injuries occur, airlines can be held legally responsible for their employee’s failure to act with due care.

 Should you consider pursuing a personal injury or wrongful death claim in an aviation-related accident, there may be several parties liable.
 Liability for damages may range from the owner and/or operator of an aircraft, manufacturers, and even the federal government.
 The United States is often sued under the Federal Tort Claims Act for alleged negligence of its air traffic control operators.
 Air traffic control is primarily responsible for the safe, orderly and rapid movement of aircraft within the control zone.
-As such, air traffic control involves the proper sequencing and spacing of aircraft, providing of weather, navigational and flight information, advice and instructions by the air traffic control specialists.
+As such, air traffic control involves the proper sequencing and spacing of aircraft, providing of weather, navigational and flight information, advice and instructions by the air traffic control professionals.
 As many courts have states in these aviation-related tort cases, once the federal government undertakes to provide services otherwise not required of it, those services must be performed in the exercise of due care.
 Thus, the Government may be subject to liability for injuries that are proximately caused by the lack of such care.

 In some cases, however, the Government has been held to not be liable for asserted negligence of its air traffic control personnel.
 These cases typically arise out of mid-air collisions between aircraft.
 These types of catastrophes involve an airliner and a light airplane, a collision between two light (general aviation) aircraft, and a collision between a general aviation airplane and a military aircraft.